radek24/Pacman/README.md

   - Used for rendering the game and loading fonts or images

 - [rxi/log](https://github.com/rxi/log.c) - A feature-rich logging library for C
-  - Used for enhanced logging capabilities
+  - Used for prettier logs that can also be outputed to a file
-  - Included as a submodule in the project

 ---
 Feel free to expore the code and build!